Introducing the One and Only Accounting Department

 Yes, AI is going to reduce keystrokes but it’s not going to reduce the skill required to verify that information.
 You can build rules around the routine stuff, but you can’t replace the human interaction involved.
 Technology can do the heavy lifting so people can do four times the amount of work.”

 The People & The Process

 Najjar suggests his job is all about building relationships with clients.
 “When you bond with clients and businesses, you become an invaluable resource.
 It’s so much more rewarding to be partners with your clients than when you’re a number cruncher in a back office and they can’t see what you’re doing.”

 AccountingDepartment.com insists on monthly meetings with bookkeepers.
 “We keep that dialogue open, listen to what they’re saying, and try to understand what the numbers are saying.
 Sometimes business owners are on one page and the numbers are on another page.
 Until you bring those two things together, they don’t get the full picture of what’s happening.”

 Communication is key for accounting.
 Najjar helps his clients understand the process by translates the language of accounting.
 He sees his business as a resource for helping small businesses develop.

 Of course, in order to develop, businesses need to understand the numbers from their past while keeping their eyes on the road in front of them.
 However, as Najjar suggests, “the numbers looking forward are only as good as the numbers from the past.”

 We teach our clients how to use the information and help their businesses grow and succeed.
 There will always be the need for somebody to talk to.

-AccountingDepartment.com is focused on helping their clients, using the most cost and time efficient technologies and procedures.
+AccountingDepartment.com is focused on helping its clients, using the most cost and time-efficient technologies and procedures.
 From bookkeeping advice to financial literacy, they have their clients best interests in mind.

 “We’re focused on providing the best practices for our clients.”
 That’s why they started looking for a payment processor that could offer transparency, scalability, and international payments.
 That’s why they use Veem.